Ahiknsr/snmp_sandbox/DESIGN.md

 All interfaces will communicate with a server named `Pdu Server`, possibly written using flask.
 `Pdu Server` will run on larch and respond to json api calls.
-This server will user this `Pdu Master` library to communicate with the pdus and database.
-All interfaces would require an API key or LDAP authenication with `Pdu Server`.
+This server will use the `Pdu Master` library to communicate with the pdus and database.
+All communication from users to `Pdu Server` using the json api would require an API key or LDAP authenication with `Pdu Server`.
-Proposed interfaces follow:
+Proposed interfaces for the json api follow:
 * A scriptable command line interface.
 * A curses admin interface.
 * An http web front end.
 This may or may not be part of `Pdu Server`.

 Architecture:
 -------------
-We want an application which runs on the internal network on `larch`.
+`Pdu Server` runs on the internal network on a host which is configured to communicate with the pdus (currently larch).
-The core library to handle pysnmp and database requests shall be known as `Pdu Master`, and shall be written in python 2.7.
+The core library to handle snmp and database requests shall be known as `Pdu Master`, and shall be written in python 2.7.
-`Pdu Master` shall provide a simple, well documented python api for interacting with the pdus. `Pdu Master` shall be interface agnostic.
+`Pdu Master` shall provide a simple, well documented python api for interacting with the pdus. `Pdu Server` will use `Pdu Master` and will expose a json api to be used by multiple interfaces.
 To be clear, `Pdu Master` is not a server, but rather a core library to be used by `Pdu Server`.

-`Pdu Master` will have a database of pdus.
+`Pdu Server` will have a database of pdus.
 Pdu existance will be cached to avoid querying for pdu data every time `Pdu Master` starts up.
 `Pdu Master` will have a variety of functions to interact with the pdus over snmp using the pysnmp library.
 Funtions will include: